explore

 02.

 Location, location!
 The Jackson Hole and Grand Teton National Park is BIG.
 There are many venues located within the park, south of Jackson, and even west into Idaho.
 Some of these venues are STUNNING and have beautiful views!
 They just don’t have a view of the Tetons.
 So if getting married within the park is important, or having the Teton view for your entire wedding then you’ll want to consider locations north of Jackson Hole or around the Wilson/Teton Village area.
-If you haven’t been there before, you can’t actually see the Tetons from Jackson Hole.
+If you haven’t been to our area before, then it’s important for you to know that you can’t actually see the Tetons from Jackson Hole unless you’re up on top of Snow King.
 Jackson is tucked into a little valley so there are large, rolling hills/mountains around it.
-I adore Trail Creek and Moose Creek ranch for locations that are beautiful without the Teton View.
+I adore Trail Creek and Snake River Sporting Club for locations that are beautiful without the Teton View.
 Ranch Alegre is a phenomenal venue where you can stay on the ranch, have Teton views, and party your heart out.

 03.